 Carving: Much better than we thought for a board with no camber but still missing that pop out of a hard carve.
-Still they are doing something pretty good for a flat to rocker board.
+Still, they are doing something pretty good for a flat to rocker board.
 The Ride Warpig compromises turning and carving to have a wider appeal across the spectrum of riding styles.
 That’s what makes a board like this great in the park as well as the mountain but also makes carving less fun.

-Uneven Terrain: Short fatty’s aren’t really fun in bumps or hammering through messy end of the day resort snow with emerging moguls.
+Uneven Terrain: Short fatty’s aren’t really fun in bumps or hammering through the messy end of the day resort snow with emerging moguls.
 It’s the width that’s the problem here.
 It’s fun in a soft banked slalom though.

 Powder: There is a centered stance on side cut but there is a good set back on board.
 When set all the way back at a 22.75″ stance width you can get 5.75″ back on board.
 Many short fatty’s like this are set back a lot further on board but it’s a lot more than you would think for a stance that’s centered on sidecut.
-That combined with the rocker towards the tip/tail, the big ass nose and tapered tail there should be pretty good float.
+That combined with the rocker towards the tip/tail, the big ass nose, and tapered tail there should be a pretty good float.

-Switch: Much better switch than we though and you can take it each way without having to adjust as much as you would think.
+Switch: Much better switch than we thought and you can take it each way without having to adjust as much as you would think.
 That’s where a board like this surprises you as it doesn’t seem like it would be good for riding switch but I kept throwing it around the other way without even thinking about it.
 With most short fatty’s the thought of riding switch doesn’t even come to mind.

 Jibbing: Didn’t jib with it but it seems like it’s going to be a lot stronger than you would think there.
-The Ride Warpig is one of a few short fatty’s that I would take to the jib park as I’m a shitty jibber and like a forgiving board there.
+The Ride Warpig is one of a few short fatties that I would take to the jib park as I’m a shitty jibber and like a forgiving board there.